 A few cases in which the accident has even resulted in brain swelling.
 Due to this, the skull that is inside the brain can press against the rigid bone and create more complications.
 If left untreated, it can also lead to the rider’s death.

-What are the three most common head injuries?
+What is a motorcycle accident head injury?
+What are the three most common types?

 A head/brain injury, also called traumatic brain injury (TBI), occurs when the normal functions of a brain are suddenly disrupted due to some blow, jolt on the head, or bump.
 A TBI can be either mild or severe, according to how fatal the accident was.

 Motorcyclists who avoid wearing helmets are at a high risk of suffering from a severe head injury.
 The most common types of head injuries that a motorcyclist can suffer from are:

 Contusion: During a motorcycle accident, the bikers who suffer from a direct impact on their head are at risk of facing a contusion.
 To simplify it, a contusion is a bruise that signals bleeding in the brain.
 So make sure not to take it lightly and get it checked as soon as possible.